- Must visit

 Discover the best of Augsburg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Augsburg trip today.

-An interactive museum about the Fugger and Welser merchant dynasties and Augsburg’s role in global trade during the Renaissance.
-Popular for multimedia exhibits and family-friendly presentation.
+An interactive museum about the Fugger and Welser merchant families, explaining Augsburg’s global trading role in the Renaissance.

-A grand historic avenue lined with notable buildings, fountains, and elegant facades.
-It is one of Augsburg’s most important streets for sightseeing and classic city views.
+A grand historic avenue lined with important buildings, fountains, and elegant facades, ideal for a first walk through the city center.

-Swabian egg noodles layered with melted cheese and topped with fried onions.
-A staple across Bavian Swabia and very common in Augsburg.
+Swabian egg noodles layered with melted cheese and topped with fried onions; a beloved comfort dish across Bavarian Swabia, including Augsburg.

-Large Swabian filled pasta pockets, traditionally stuffed with meat, spinach, bread, and herbs, served in broth or pan-fried.
+Large Swabian stuffed pasta pockets, usually filled with meat, spinach, herbs, and bread, served in broth or pan-fried; common in Augsburg inns.

-Service is usually included.
-In restaurants, round up or tip 5-10% for good service.
-Round up taxis.
-Small tips are appreciated at cafes; not expected for counter service.
+Service is usually included, but rounding up is standard.
+In restaurants, add about 5-10% for good service.
+Round up taxis and small cafe bills; tipping is not expected for counter service.

 Official public transport app